blank-query/lazyVPN-for-Omarchy/readme.md

 ## Standardized Server Naming

+### Why Automatic Renaming?

-When you add servers, LazyVPN automatically renames them to a consistent, machine-readable format that encodes location and features.
-This enables:
+VPN providers often give configuration files inconsistent or generic names like `wg-US-FREE-27.conf`, `SE-31-TOR.conf`, or `server-uk-123.conf`.
+LazyVPN automatically renames these to a standardized, machine-readable format when you import them.
+This provides several key benefits:

+-   **Consistent Organization**: All servers follow the same naming pattern regardless of provider
--   **Fast Display**: Location codes are expanded locally without network calls
+-   **Fast Display**: Location codes (like `US-WA`) are expanded locally to full names (`United States - Washington`) without network calls
--   **Consistent Organization**: All servers follow the same naming pattern
--   **Smart Sorting**: Easy to filter and search by location or features
+-   **Smart Filtering**: Easy to search and filter by country, state, city, or provider in the server picker
+-   **Duplicate Detection**: Prevents adding multiple servers to the same location
+-   **Feature Encoding**: Server capabilities are preserved in the filename for quick identification
+-   **Automatic Location Detection**: Uses IP geolocation as fallback when filenames don't contain location info

 ### Naming Format